JosueMolinaMorales/mutant-kraken/README.md

 - `cargo run clean`: Removes the kode-kraken-dist directory

 ## How it works
-Kode Kraken has 5 stages:
+Mutant Kraken has 5 stages:
 1. Gathering the files within the given directory
 2. Gathering mutations for each file
 3. Generating mutations for each file